vbarbarosh/workflows/refresh-retry/README.md

   and resets only on successful completion.

 These two variables are the bare minimum.
-When the refresh mechanism has built-in timeout support, they are sufficient.
+When the refresh mechanism has built-in timeout support, they are enough.
 However, to simplify the explanation, one additional variable is used:

 - `deadline_at` — the time when a running refresh process should be considered stalled and forcefully canceled.

-To summarize, the following three variables will be used by this approach:
+To summarize, this approach will use the following three variables:

 | Variable      | Description                                                                          |
 |---------------|--------------------------------------------------------------------------------------|